Crayon2000/RPS-Online/docs/index.md

 ## Help menu

-**Help Topics**: Opens the RPS Online Help file (but you’ve already figured out that much).
+**Online Help**: Opens the RPS Online Help (but you’ve already figured out that much).
 Select a topic from the Contents list.

 **About...**: This item brings up a dialog which gives information about RPS Online.